Linder Sterling

 Recent solo exhibitions include Nottingham Contemporary, Kestnergesellschaft, Musée d'Art Moderne de Paris, and Museum of Modern Art PS1, and Sterling's work has been included in group exhibitions at Tate Modern, Australian Centre for Contemporary Art, Tate Britain, and Museum of Contemporary Art Chicago.

 Early life and education

-Sterling was born in Liverpool to Jean and Thomas Mulvey.
-She was educated at Upholland Grammar School and studied Graphic Design in Manchester School of Art at Manchester Polytechnic (now Manchester Metropolitan University) from 1974 to 1977.
+Linder was born in Liverpool to Jean and Thomas Mulvey.
+She attended Upholland Grammar School.

+From 1974-1977, Linder studied Graphic Design at Manchester School of Art at Manchester Polytechnic (now Manchester Metropolitan University).